irllabs/ofxRGBHandTracK/readme.md

  - ofxConvexHull
  - ofxCv
-ofxGrt
+ - ofxGrt
-ofxGui
+ - ofxGui
-ofx.JSON
+ - ofx.JSON
-ofxOpenCv
+ - ofxOpenCv
-ofxOSC
+ - ofxOSC

 The easiest way to get going propertly would be to

--install OpenFrameworks 0.93
+ - install OpenFrameworks 0.93
--install all the addons listed above
+ - install all the addons listed above
--place this download (a folder called 'ofxRGBHandTrack') into .../of/apps/myApps/ -open the XCode project and build
+ - place this download (a folder called 'ofxRGBHandTrack') into .../of/apps/myApps/
+ - open the XCode project and build
--follow on-screen instructions
+ - follow on-screen instructions